June 16, 2021

 Atrility Medical, the innovative healthcare start-up company launched by UW Health pediatric cardiologist Nick Von Bergen, MD, has reached several notable milestones during the first half of 2021.

-Several recent developments bolster Atrility’s outlook, including (1) a financial investment in Atrility by Isthmus Project, UW Health’s innovation hub; (2) the hiring of Atrility’s president and CEO, Dave Kaysen; (3) UW Health becoming Atrility’s first customer, meaning that patients are already benefiting from use of the device at American Family Children’s Hospital in Madison; and (4) winning the grand prize of the 18th annual Wisconsin Governor’s Business Plan Contest.
+Several recent developments bolster Atrility’s outlook, including (1) a financial investment in Atrility by Isthmus Project, UW Health’s innovation hub; (2) UW Health becoming Atrility’s first customer, meaning that patients are already benefiting from the use of the device at American Family Children’s Hospital in Madison; and (3) winning the grand prize of the 18th annual Wisconsin Governor’s Business Plan Contest.

 Elizabeth Hagerman, Ph.D., Isthmus Project’s Executive Director and Chief Innovation Officer for UW Health, says the financial investment was made based on the great promise of the AtriAmp device.